AxiE1337/asteroids-app/README.md

 1. Clone repository

-2. Create .env with API_KEY = your API key
+2. Create .env with API_KEY='your API key' which you can get here: https://api.nasa.gov

 ```bash
 npm install